lukashino/suricata/doc/userguide/configuration/suricata-yaml.rst

 to set CPU affinity settings per interface.
 This can be useful when you have multiple interfaces and you want to dedicate specific CPU cores to specific interfaces.
-This can be useful for example when Suricata runs on multiple NUMA nodes and reads from interfaces on each NUMA nodes.
+This can be useful for example when Suricata runs on multiple NUMA nodes and reads from interfaces on each NUMA node.

 Interface-specific affinity settings can be configured for the worker-cpu-set and the receive-cpu-set (only used in autofp mode).